If you just started levothyroxine and you are wondering about side effects, I know what you are worried about:

-Perhaps the most common reason that people react negatively to levothyroxine has to do with the inactive ingredients including the fillers, dyes, preservatives and so on.
+Perhaps the most common reason that people react negatively to levothyroxine has to do with the inactive ingredients including fillers, dyes, preservatives, and so on.

 These are not necessarily serious side effects but they may certainly interfere with your ability to take the medication!

 You can see a list of all of the inactive ingredients found within levothyroxine below:

 This chart shows that each of the different doses of levothyroxine contains various fillers and dyes which serve to alter the color of the pill.

 Some of these dyes (especially Red 40, Yellow 5, and Yellow 6) may cause hypersensitivity reactions and health problems in certain people (3).

 The simple solution to this problem is to take a formulation that contains the fewest amount of dyes and colorings.

 You can do this by switching to a different type of T4 medication like Tirosint or by switching to the 50mcg dose of levothyroxine/Synthroid.

 From the image, you may have noticed that the 50mcg dose of levothyroxine has no added colors or dyes which makes it the preferred choice for extremely sensitive individuals.